Selecting a USRP Device

 What Are My Bandwidth Requirements?

-However, if there is interest in transmit and/or receiving larger bandwidth signals such as 802.11, the USRP N200/N210 would be more appropriate.
-Note these limitations are based on the data throughputs provided by the corresponding interfaces.
+However, if there is interest in transmit and/or receiving larger bandwidth signals such as 802.11, the USRP N200/N210, X300/X310, N300/N310 or E320 would be appropriate.
+Note these limitations are based on the data throughput provided by the corresponding interfaces.
 It is important to consider the performance of the processing platform, and the computational intensity of the application.
 The constraints of the processing platform are independent of the full capability of the Ettus Research USRP radio and UHD.

 What interface do I prefer to work with?